id-studiolab/Digital-Interfaces/assignments/01-reaction-game-hw-code/index.md

 Your task is to identify and fix this bug so the game works as intended.
 Look through the code and think of how you could achieve this, maybe also penalizing a player if they press the button before the led turns white!

+While improving the game already think about what kind of game you would want it to be and what kind of embodiment would support your imagined style of gameplay.
+Is it going to be small and table top, will it become a physical challenge, will it have a certain theme?
+Everything is possible as long as you can imagine and realise it.